dantvi/social-shopping/README.md

 ## Test

 When you buy a collection, the collection's creator should automatically receive a unique 10% single-use coupon (see plugin README for details).

+> **Note:** Coupon delivery relies on WordPress sending email.
+> In a local dev environment, use a mail catcher (e.g. MailHog) or verify the coupon manually under **WooCommerce → Marketing → Coupons**.

 Visit `/create-collection` to submit a collection (need ≥ 2 products).